rthrblck/guidelines/README.md

 ### Inputs
 - [x] Write custom input field component with individual variations to clean up inputs.js?
 Seems like a good idea
-- [ ] Change "verticality" to slope
+- [ ] Change "verticality" to slope (need to rename the two verticality variables in all of the files as well)
 - [ ] Figure out how to switch between Metric and US Customary units
 - [ ] Figure out initial decimal issues, probably involves string to numeral conversion